 - Better insulation is required due to skin effects.

 Must Read: What are Conductors? – Definition, Types, Facts & Examples

 A type of current in which the flow of charge does not change its direction is known as the direct current.
 Just because the DC current is produced with steady magnets, it can not fluctuate periodically.
 Therefore, an electric charge can move only in one direction.

 Additionally, the magnitude of the direct current remains constant.
 Hence, the power factor of DC is always equal to 1.
 Since this type of current is unidirectional.
 Therefore, it is graphically represented by a straight line.
 Moreover, the frequency of DC is always zero.

 Must read, A Brief Introduction To Laser Diode

 Again, one of the main reasons that the world prefers alternating current over direct current is that the latter loses too much energy when transmitted over a long distance.

-However, with the development of the HVDC (High Voltage Direct Current) transmission system, the energy losses that occurred during transmission was minimized to too much extent.
-Yet, it is not too favorable due to the high set up cost.
+However, with the development of the HVDC (High Voltage Direct Current) transmission system, the energy losses that occurred during transmission were minimized to too much extent.
+Yet, it is not too favorable due to the high setup cost.